ninelore/ninelore.github.io/content/project/ArmaOnLinux.md

 #### 4.3 ACRE2 / TFAR

-Download Teamspeak 3 for **Windows x64(!)**.
+Download TeamSpeak 3 for **Windows x64(!)**.
-Install Teamspeak into the compatdata directory of Arma by running
+Install TeamSpeak 3 into the compatdata directory of Arma by running
 `./Arma3Helper.sh install path/to/TS3-Installer.exe`.
-**IMPORTANT: In the Teamspeak installer, select "Install for all Users" and leave the default path!!!**
+**IMPORTANT: In the TeamSpeak installer, select "Install for all Users" and leave the default path!!!**

-After the insallation you can start TeamSpeak by just running `./Arma3Helper.sh` **After you have started Arma**.
+After the insallation you can start TeamSpeak 3 by just running `./Arma3Helper.sh` **After you have started Arma**.

-Before joining a TeamSpeak server, disable the "Gamepad and Joystick Hotkey Support" plugin to prevent it from crashing.
+Before joining a TeamSpeak 3 server, disable the "Gamepad and Joystick Hotkey Support" plugin to prevent it from crashing.

-For TFAR you need to manually copy the plugin dll's folders into your Teamspeak path (`c/Program Files/TeamSpeak 3 Client/plugins/`).
+For TFAR you need to manually copy the plugin dll's folders into your TeamSpeak 3 path (`c/Program Files/TeamSpeak 3 Client/plugins/`).
 Note that a `.ts3plugin` file is nothing but a ZIP with a different extension.
 Just unzip it with the tool of your choice.

 ### 5. Troubleshooting